ibm-cloud-docs/vpc/cr-intro.md

 The system route table contains:

-•Routes to the CIDR of each subnet in the VPC
+* Routes to the CIDR of each subnet in the VPC
-◦Routes to subnets within the zone are statically maintained ◦Routes to subnets in other zones that are learned via BGP •Dynamic routes learned via BGP (for example, Direct Link) •Routes to the SoftLayer service network CIDRs (used when a service gateway is associated with the VPC) •Default route for internet traffic (used when a public gateway or floating IP is associated with the VPC)
+* Routes to subnets within the zone (statically maintained)
+* Routes to subnets in other zones that are learned via BGP
+* Dynamic routes learned via BGP (for example, Direct Link)
+* Routes to the SoftLayer service network CIDRs (used when a service gateway is associated with the VPC)
+* The default route for internet traffic (used when a public gateway or floating IP is associated with the VPC)

 ## Limitations and guidelines
 {: #limitations-custom-routes}